Ohtsu/o2d3ng2/README.md

 # O2 D3.js(v.3) Chart Library for Angular2(2.0.0-beta.0) by TypeScript(1.7.3)

+**This library is based on the β version of Angular2.
+In the Angular2 official version, the specification changed dramatically.
+Furthermore, d3.js's current version is version 4 (this library is based on version 3).
+For this reason, we changed the library fundamentally and registered it separately as a new "o2-chart" library.
+If you would like to use the official version of Angular2, please see the following.**

 "o2d3ng2" is a chart library using d3.js for Angular2 written by TypeScript.